EnMasseProject/enmasse-workshop/README.md

 #### Getting TLS certificates

 Connections to EnMasse running on OpenShift are possible only through TLS protocol.
 In order to have such connections working, we need to get the server certificate that the device has to use for establishing the TLS connection.
-Because devices can connect using AMQP or MQTT we need to extract two different server certificates for that.
+The certificate for the AMQP endpoint can be downloaded through the messaging console.
+If you are using the standard address space with MQTT, you need to download the cert from the endpoint for now.
+In a production environment, it is likely that the cluster will be set up with trusted certificates.

+For simplicity, the tutorial downloads the certificates from the endpoint.

 ```
 mkdir amqp-certs